Resolving Star Cluster Formation in Galaxy Simulations with Cosmic Ray Feedback: Simulation Methods

 We include stellar feedback in the form of SNe.
 We do not explicitly track star particles through an initial mass function or mass-based evolutionary tracks.
 Instead, we aim to reproduce integrated quantities of stellar feedback.
 Any star particle older than $3\;\mathrm{Myr}$ and younger than $38\;\mathrm{Myr}$ has a probability to become a SNe.
 The fraction of star particles that become SNe is defined such that there is $1$ SNe per $100\;\mathrm{M}_\odot$ of stellar mass formed.
 Each SNe injects $1.06\;\times10^{51}\;\mathrm{erg}$ of energy.
 In the two \crmhd cases, an extra $5\%$ of the SN energy is included as injected CRs.

 We do not include any direct radiative feedback from massive stars or (proto-)stellar winds.
-This is known to change the properties of early molecular cloud disruption and the clustering of SNe \citep[e.g.,][]{gutcke_lyra_2021, rathjen_silcc_2021, smith_efficient_2021}.
+This is known to change the properties of early molecular cloud disruption and the clustering of SNe \citep[e.g.,][]{gutcke_lyra_2021, rathjen_silcc_2021, smith_efficient_2021, calura_siege_2025}.
 Regarding SN clustering, we focus instead on relative differences between our three cases.
 We expect that the effects of radiative feedback and CR feedback on SN clustering and molecular cloud disruption can be considered independently \citep[e.g.,][]{rathjen_silcc_2021, fitz_axen_suppressed_2024}.
 Therefore, the relative differences between our three cases are likely robust to the inclusion of radiative feedback.
+To verify this assumption, we provide order-of-magnitude estimations to infer the hierarchy of the various discussed feedback mechanisms.

+Consider $t=0$ to be the time of formation of the first massive star in a star cluster.
+At $t=0$, this massive star (followed soon by other massive stars) begins releasing significant amounts of photoionizing radiation, creating photoioninizing ``fronts.''
+The member stars of the newly-forming cluster, however, are still embedded within the dense progenitor molecular cloud.
+In dense environments, the propagating photoionization fronts surrounding massive stars generally only reach several parsecs in radius \citep{stromgren_physical_1939}---well within the scale of molecular clouds.
+Thus, during the early ``embedded'' stage of cluster formation, radiative feedback acts primarily locally on the progenitor molecular cloud.
+Stellar winds (also beginning during the embedded stage of cluster formation) are known to be energetically important, but likely less so than early radiative feedback \citep[e.g.,][]{rathjen_silcc_2021, kim_photochemistry_2023}.
+Additionally, the momentum contribution of stellar winds is quickly overshadowed by the onset of SNe.

+When $t\geq3\;\mathrm{Myr}$, some sufficiently old stars become SNe, releasing significant energy and momentum into their surroundings.
+The mechanical energy from SNe can catastrophically disrupt nearby dense gas, particularly still-star-forming regions in the progenitor molecular cloud.
+In molecular gas of characteristic density $n_\mathrm{H}\sim100\;\mathrm{cm}^{-3}$, the energetic Sedov-Taylor blast wave stage will reach an approximate radius of $\lambda_\mathrm{SN}^*\sim2.85\;\mathrm{pc}$ \citep{blondin_transition_1998}.
+Subsequent SNe can explode within the bounds of previous supernova remnants, injecting energy into an already-diffuse environment and allowing for the energetic blast wave to propagate further, disrupting more gas.
+Star formation then becomes self-limiting.
+New stars can become SNe, and these SNe have increasingly significant feedback effects due to the preconditioning of the environment by previous SNe.
+Star cluster formation will therefore certainly cease several $\mathrm{Myr}$ after the onset of SNe, if star formation has not already been halted by local radiative feedback.